 On flights, a camera bag isn’t something to be concerned about.
 You can take a camera bag that fits under your seat with you.
 Otherwise, you will not be able to bring your camera bag with you.

 How Do You Travel With An Expensive Camera?

 1. Your cameras should be packed in your carry-on luggage.

 2. Spare lithium batteries should be packed in your carry-on luggage.

 3. Get a camera bag that will safeguard your camera.

 6. Find a friend who enjoys photography as much as you do.

 How Do You Pack A Camera Without A Camera Bag?

 If you don’t have a camera bag but still want to take your camera on a plane, a camera cube is a good option.
 This will allow you to fit all of your camera gear inside a regular backpack and keep it safe without compromising anything in terms of safety.

-Devices using lithium metal or lithium ion batteries, including as cellphones, tablets, cameras, and laptops, should be kept in carry-on luggage.
+Devices using lithium metal or lithium-ion batteries, including cellphones, tablets, cameras, and laptops, should be kept in carry-on luggage.
 They must travel in carry-on luggage with the traveller.